djanyreason/FSO_05/README.md

 The project also includes testing through jest - tests are included in the /blogList/tests subfolder.

-Topics covered in this project include React, components, contrilling state with the useState hook, modifying state with the useRef hook, connecting front-end and back-end, local storage, PropTypes, linting, testing react apps with jest, end-to-end testing with Cypress.
+Topics covered in this project include React, components, controlling state with the useState hook, modifying state with the useRef hook, connecting front-end and back-end, local storage, PropTypes, linting, testing react apps with jest, end-to-end testing with Cypress.